olovajs/motiono/README.md

           fontWeight: "bold",
         }}
       >
-        Hello world
+        Hello World
       </motiono.h1>
     </>
   );
 }
 ```

-In this example, the `h1` element will animate from the properties defined in `from` to the properties defined in `to` using the specified transition parameters.
+In this example, the `h1` element will animate from the defined `from` properties (small scale, offscreen, rotated) to the `to` properties (full scale, centered, no rotation).
+You can customize the animation using `transition` properties such as easing, stiffness, and damping.

 ---

 ## Available Tags

-Motiono provides an easy way to animate a wide variety of HTML elements by re-exporting built-in React components with animation capabilities.
-Below are the available tags:
+Motiono supports a wide range of HTML tags that you can animate out of the box.
+These include:

 - **Text Tags**: `motiono.h1`, `motiono.h2`, `motiono.h3`, `motiono.h4`, `motiono.h5`, `motiono.h6`, `motiono.p`, `motiono.span`, `motiono.a`
 - **Structural Tags**: `motiono.div`, `motiono.section`, `motiono.article`, `motiono.header`, `motiono.footer`, `motiono.nav`, `motiono.main`, `motiono.aside`